AnuvratMadaan96/optimiser_comparison_project/README.md

 	•	Training Accuracy over epochs for Adam, RMSprop, and AdamW.
 	•	Validation Accuracy over epochs.
 	•	Training Loss over epochs.
+	•	Validation Loss over epochs.

 You can also inspect the detailed results in results/results.csv.

 ### Hyperparameter Tuning
-You can perform hyperparameter tuning by modifying the utils/hyperparameter_search.py script and integrating it with Grid Search or Random Search from the sklearn library.
+*You can perform hyperparameter tuning by modifying the utils/hyperparameter_search.py script and integrating it with Grid Search or Random Search from the sklearn library.*

 For example, to perform Grid Search: